 Their main sources of revenue are government grants as well as nonprofit grants from corporate, community and private foundations.
 Nonprofit establishments who also resort to regular nonprofit resources fundraising.

-Canada Revenue Agency is the government administrative division responsible for granting charitable tax status.
-A status that enables nonprofits to issue receipts to donors for income tax purposes.
+The Canada Revenue Agency is the government administrative division responsible for granting charitable tax status.
+A status that enables our city nonprofit organizations to issue receipts to donors for income tax purposes.